Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 But the actual true thing that it does is exacerbate race relations and exacerbate class relations.

-And what you're gonna have is the lower class blacks and lower class whites becoming increasingly more agitated towards each other because they're pitted against each other by the upper class blacks and the upper class whites who are playing this game.
+And what you're going to have is the lower class blacks and lower class whites becoming increasingly more agitated towards each other because they're pitted against each other by the upper class blacks and the upper class whites who are playing this game.

-So they're they're they're getting out, uh they're getting a lot of salary.
+They're getting a lot of salary.

-And all she did, the only thing she did was set up two events.
+And all she did, the only thing she did, was set up two events.

 All she did for her three years there, she got pregnant, so she took a bunch of time off.

-All these institutions have this huge class of people that do nothing but grift off of this racism stuff, while the real racism is going to fester in the lower classes.
+But that just goes to say that colleges and et cetera, all these institutions have this huge class of people that do nothing but grift off of this racism stuff, while the real racism is going to fester in the lower classes infester, infester, infester, if we don't stop it somehow.

 So where can people find you if they want to follow your work?

-If they want to follow me, if they find me, um, I'm on Twitter at Benjamin A. Boyce.
+If they want to follow me, if they find me, I'm on Twitter at Benjamin A. Boyce.

-Uh that's where I put my sentences.
+That's where I put my sentences.

 I'm proud of my sentences.

-Well, it's been awesome to um have you on the show, and I really appreciate you uh taking the time to sit with me and um uh talk about all these issues, uh, and taking a risk and coming on with a stranger and hanging out and talking about uh incredibly sensitive ideas and uh such a risky such a you're such a risky man, Chase.
+I really appreciate you taking the time to sit with me and talk about all these issues and taking a risk and coming on with a stranger and hanging out and talking about incredibly sensitive ideas.

 Yeah, it was a real pleasure.